 Finding Course Reserves

-If you do not see the reserve you are looking for, your instructor may have linked materials in Canvas.
+When reserves are available in the cabinets, they are checked out on a first-come/first serve basis.
+If you find that a book you need is constantly checked out, please let Circulation staff know.
+Also, if you do not see the reserve you are looking for, your instructor may have linked materials in Canvas.

 Borrowing Policies for Reserves

-- When the reserve is available on the shelf, they are checked out on a first-come/first serve basis.
+- When reserve material is available on the shelf, they are checked out on a first-come/first serve basis.

 For SLS Faculty and Instructors